-A skills evaluation session (Heartcode ACLS Parts 2 and 3) for anyone who completes the online training program is $55.00.
-See Online Training.
+A skills evaluation session (Heartcode ACLS Parts 2 and 3) for anyone who completes the online training program is $75.00.
+Read more about online training below.

 Payment is due the day of class, and a pre-registration fee is not required to reserve a place in the course.
 Students may pay by cash (please bring exact change) or check which should be made payable to the “Griffin Hospital Valley Parish Program.”